CHAPTER 21: Second Coming

 “That’s boys for you when you feed them,” Herman said.
 “George came in December for Winter Break and just left.”

 Herman turned to Kochanski.
-“Michael, you remember my nephew from one of the art exhibits, and you know his father, small world.”
+“Michael, you remember my nephew from one of your art exhibits, and you know his father, Manny Garcia, small world.”

-Kochanski nodded, remembering a skinny, awkward boy out of place among adult guests.
+Kochanski nodded, remembering a skinny, awkward boy with glasses out of place among stylish adult guests.

+Callie spoke and then held the artist’s gaze.
 “So, Max, who is George living with in Pandolf?”
-Callie held the artist’s gaze.

 Wife waiting outside or not, he appeared to be in no hurry.

 “He’s in a sublet with a doctor-friend of his father’s.
-But she received a research grant to go to Germany.
-So George has the place in Pandolf to himself … and a car now.
+But she just went to Germany.
+So George has the place in Pandolf to himself … and a car too.
 I would have loved that at sixteen.”

-“Is his father still working abroad?”
-Callie asked.
-Her uplifted face was serene and her eyes sparkled.
+“Is his father still working abroad?” she asked.
+Her uplifted face was serene.
+Her eyes sparkled.

 “Yes.
-Got to admire George,” the artist said.
+Got to admire George,” Herman said.
 “He always manages to wrangle into whatever he wants to do.
 I do take credit for teaching him.”

-Eyes darkening, the faintest smile, he was looking at her as if no one else was there.
+His eyes darkening, the faintest smile on his face, he was looking at her as if no one else was there.

 “I always learn so much from you too,” she said.